LRB-IIMCB/ninetails/README.md

 The software is still under development, so all suggestions to improving it are welcome.
 Please note that the code contained herein may change frequently, so use it with caution.

+## Important note

+Please be aware that signal transformations performed during analysis can place a heavy load on memory.
+This is especially true if your data covers the entire sequencing run.
+For the moment, **ninetails** does not offer the possibility of processing large data sets in chunks behind the scenes (under development).
+Therefore, to minimise the risk of unexpected crashes, it is highly recommended to split the output of the ```Nanopolish``` polyA function into smaller files to make it easier to process the data in subsets and then merge the final results.

 ## Prerequisites

 **Ninetails** requires the following input data to operate: